Vlad6422/VUT_IPK_Client/Readme.md

 There are many articles on this topic and the explanations in them are correct, so you can take from any resources.
 I took it from the link above and I recommend it to you.

-The client–server model is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
-Often clients and servers communicate over a computer network on separate hardware, but both client and server may be on the same device.
-A server host runs one or more server programs, which share their resources with clients.
-A client usually does not share its computing resources, but it requests content or service from a server and may share its own content as part of the request.
-Clients, therefore, initiate communication sessions with servers, which await incoming requests.
-Examples of computer applications that use the client–server model are email, network printing, and the World Wide Web.
+The client-server model is a way of organizing tasks in a distributed system, splitting work between servers, which provide resources or services, and clients, which request those services.
+Typically, clients and servers communicate over a network on separate devices, but they can also be on the same device.
+A server runs programs that share its resources with clients, while a client usually doesn’t share its own computing power—it just asks for content or services from the server, sometimes including its own data in the request.
+Clients start communication by sending requests to servers, which wait for these requests.
+Examples of this model include email, network printing, and the World Wide Web.

 A **client** is a device or program that sends requests to a server to access services or resources.
 It typically initiates communication with the server and waits for a response.
 Clients can be a variety of devices or software applications, such as web browsers, email clients, or mobile apps.
 The client relies on the server to provide the required data, services, or functionality.